mattermost/docs/source/collaborate/learn-about-roles.rst

 Team admin
 ----------

-When a team is first created, the person who set it up is made a Team Admin.
-It is a team-specific role, meaning that someone can be a Team Admin for one team but only a member on another team.
-Team Admins have the following privileges:
+When a team is first created, the person who set it up is made a team admin.
+It is a team-specific role, meaning that someone can be a team admin for one team but only a member on another team.
+Team admins have the following privileges:

 - Access to the **Team Settings** menu.
 - Ability to change the team name and import data from Slack export files.